What is Vegan Dukan Diet (Food List)

 Phase 1 of the Vegan Dukan diet requires consuming all the lean proteins and fewer portions of non-starchy vegetables.

-Now, as you cannot go for other protein options like meat, eggs, fish, etc, on a vegan diet, you must find the next best alternatives.
+Now, as you cannot opt for other protein options like meat, eggs, fish, etc., on a vegan diet, you must find the best alternatives.

-According to Dr. Dukan, the famous Dukan diet creator, the weight loss process can be based on Protein for two reasons.
+According to Dr. Dukan, the creator of the Dukan diet, the weight loss process can be based on protein for two reasons.

-That further means that the body has consumed less energy than required during the day and now needs to use the fat content to make up the deficit.
+That further means that the body consumes less energy during the day and needs to use the fat content to make up the deficit.

-The second reason, on the other side, is more physiological than physical.
-No matter your diet, you may have to give up on your favorite sugary and junk food options.
+The second reason, on the other hand, is more physiological than physical.
+Regardless of your diet, you may have to give up on your favorite sugary and junk food options.

-So, while you are pushed to eat all those high-on protein food items in the Vegan Dukan diet, you may not prefer to go for larger portions or serving sizes.
+So, while you are encouraged to eat all those high-on protein food items in the Vegan Dukan diet, you may not prefer larger portions or serving sizes.

 Now, here comes the big task.
-As you know the concept and mechanism around the Vegan Dukan diet, you need to find the best vegan protein sources.
+As you understand the concept and mechanism of the Vegan Dukan diet, you need to find the best vegan protein sources.

 • Soy milk, tofu, tempeh, and other soy-based foods